 - Improved indoor air quality upgrading HVAC, circulation and ventilation

 Building Student Leaders: As we renewed our vision of the building as part of our programs, we reached out to students to help research and develop strategies as well as implement changes that will lead to a more sustainable facility.
-The result was the formation of five “Working Groups” of students from many different academic disciplines including engineering, architecture, and natural resources.
-Today, this project is an official University class (ENG 315), where students earn credit tackling challenges such as water conservation, energy use and lighting, indoor air quality, waste management, sustainable purchasing policies and practices, landscape management and site restoration.
-These working groups are developing a long term vision and creative solutions such as a rain garden or green roof, while advancing their own commitment to protecting our environment.
+The result was the formation of five “Working Groups” of students from many different academic disciplines.
+Today, this project is an official University class (ENG 315), where students earn credit tackling challenges such as water conservation, energy use and lighting, etc. These working groups are developing a long term vision and creative solutions, while advancing their own commitment to protecting our environment.

 Renewing our Vision: There are other program initiatives we are considering that reflect the decision to view our building as way to advance our mission.
-Many are long-term ideas that are being explored.
 For example, the dorms on our third floor have provided university students affordable housing close to campus.
 But using the Principles of Stewardship, it has been suggested that we explore a “living and learning community” for students interested in environmental, social justice or other mission related issues.